A new study has found that the ability to do a load of push-ups could be a good sign of a healthy heart.

 However, as Yang pointed out “pushup capacity could be an easy, no-cost method to help assess cardiovascular disease risk.”
-There are plenty of very basic tests used in the health and fitness industry that allow a professional to “eyeball” a person’s health.
+There are plenty of very basic tests used in the health and fitness industry that allow you to “eyeball” a person’s health.
 You may have seen or heard of doctors using “treadmill tests” to evaluate fitness levels, with the patient running on the treadmill while the doctor monitors their heart rate.
 However, this does require access to a treadmill which my local GP surgery really doesn’t have space for.

 While these tests are by no means conclusive, they could be a good way to start a conversation in order to take heart health more seriously.

 And before you dismiss this study as an excuse to watch firefighters do a load of push-ups, this was a 10-year study that charted any cardiovascular event – such as a diagnosis of coronary artery disease, heart failure or cardiac arrest – of more than 1,100 Indiana firefighters (with an average age of 39).